Top of Page

 Satisfactory Academic Progress

-Satisfactory Academic Progress (SAP) is required of a financial aid recipient to fulfill a specified educational objective within a specific time frame as defined by the institution.
-All students must meet these requirements, regardless of whether or not they previously received financial aid.
+Satisfactory Academic Progress (SAP) is the federally mandated requirement to fulfill a specified educational objective within a specific time frame to be eligible for federal financial aid.
+All students are evaluated twice a year to determine if they have met these requirements, even if they have not previously received financial aid.

-According to federal regulations, effective July 1, 2011, Nova Southeastern University (NSU) has established the following SAP standards that must be met in order to receive federal and state financial assistance.
+In accordance with federal regulations, Nova Southeastern University (NSU) has established the following SAP standards that must be met annually to maintain eligibility for federal and state financial aid.
 For more information, view our FAQ.

-Students must maintain a minimum cumulative grade point average (GPA) in order to receive financial aid during their course of study.
+• Students must maintain a minimum cumulative grade point average (GPA).

 Pace formula: